Ircama/hostp2pd/README.md

 # Software architecture

-Two threads are started when using the context manager: "Main" and "Core"; the first returns the context to the caller, the second runs the engine in background.
-In batch/daemon mode, only the in-process "Core" runs in foreground.
+When using the Context Manager, a thread is started: the current context, named "Main", is returned to the user.
+The created thread, named "Core", runs the *hostp2pd* engine in background.

+With batch/daemon mode, the "Core" does not run in a background thread.

-The "Core" thread starts *wpy_cli* as [subprocess](https://docs.python.org/3/library/subprocess.html) connected to the P2P-Device, bidirectionally interfacing it via [pty](https://docs.python.org/3/library/pty.html), using no-echo mode.
+The "Core" engine starts *wpa_cli* as [subprocess](https://docs.python.org/3/library/subprocess.html) connected to the P2P-Device, bidirectionally interfacing it via [pty](https://docs.python.org/3/library/pty.html), using no-echo mode.
+The internal "read" function gets one character a time mediated by a [select](https://docs.python.org/3/library/select.html) method which controls read timeout that is used to perform a number of periodic checks.

-When a group is activated, a second [process](https://docs.python.org/3/library/multiprocessing.html#reference) is started, named Enroller, to manage the WPS Enrolling procedure.
-This process communicates with the Core thread via [multiprocessing Manager](https://docs.python.org/3/library/multiprocessing.html#sharing-state-between-processes) and in turn starts another *wpy_cli* as subprocess connected to the P2P group, interfaced the same way as what done by the Core.
+When a group is activated, a second [process](https://docs.python.org/3/library/multiprocessing.html#reference) is started, named Enroller, to manage WPS Enrolling.
+This process communicates with the Core thread via [multiprocessing Manager](https://docs.python.org/3/library/multiprocessing.html#sharing-state-between-processes) and in turn starts another *wpa_cli* subprocess, connected to the P2P group, interfaced the same way as what done by the Core.

 [Signals](https://docs.python.org/3/library/signal.html) are configured among processes, so that termination is synced.
 Core sends SIGHUP to Enroller if a configuration needs to be reloaded.